 Superior Court of California - Service of Summons and Complaint

-Service on defendant who is outside California but within the USA
+Service on a defendant who is outside California but within the USA

 California Code of Civil Procedure § 413.10